Radical War: Outcome

 At the suggestion of Walter Scott, unemployed weavers from the west of Scotland were put to work on paving a track round Salisbury Crags in Holyrood Park adjoining Arthur's Seat.
 The path is still known as the Radical Road.

 The cause of electoral reform continued, and with the Scottish Reform Act 1832 Glasgow was given its own Member of Parliament for the first time.
 The event was largely overshadowed by English Radical events and forgotten by school history, but in the 20th century the Scottish National Party historian J. Halliday brought the event back into the curriculum.
 At an anniversary debate in the Scottish Parliament members of the various parties each found lessons for their different causes in the "Radical War".

 A large memorial stone to mark the 200th anniversary of the Battle of Bonnymuir was unveiled in 2021.

+In literature and drama

+James Kelman's play, Hardie and Baird: The Last Days, was produced at the Traverse Theatre, Edinburgh, under the direction of Ian Brown, between 30 June and 22 July 1990.